walles/loadviz/README.md

 ## TODO

-- Make the desktop app show a menu bar icon
 - Update the menu bar icon at 10Hz with the system load
 - Make clicking the menu bar icon bring up a menu
 - Add a "Quit" menu item